 Even if your 401(k) is not ideal, the presence of a potential match and the likely opportunity to transfer it to a better 401(k), an individual 401(k), or even an IRA later still argues strongly to use it for your savings.

-Even ignoring the likely difference in marginal tax rates between contribution and withdrawal, the tax-protected growth available in retirement accounts may add as much as 0.5% to your annual returns when compared to investing in a taxable account.
-Over the course of 50 years (including both earning years and retirement years), that difference can result in you having a 20% larger nest egg (and thus retirement income.)
+Even ignoring the likely difference in marginal tax rates between the contribution and the withdrawal, the tax-protected growth available in retirement accounts may add as much as 0.5% to your annual returns when compared to investing in a taxable account.
+Over the course of 50 years (including both earning years and retirement years), that difference can result in you having a 20% larger nest egg (and thus retirement income).

 When Do I Use a Tax-Free Account?

 This is not to say that there are not times to use a tax-free account.
-Retirement contributions during low earning years such as residency, fellowship, military service, and sabbaticals are great times to contribute to tax-free accounts.
+Retirement contributions during low-earning years—such as residency, fellowship, military service, and sabbaticals—are great times to contribute to tax-free accounts.
 If you cut back on work or go part-time, that may also be a great time to make tax-free contributions or Roth conversions.

 Get Your Tax Break While You Can